 Importance of Predictive Maintenance in Food Processing Industry

 Process automation, digitalization, Industrial Internet of Things (IIoT), and predictive maintenance have emerged as some of the latest buzzwords in the manufacturing world.
-However, some of the industrial sectors have been somewhat conservative in terms of accepting these advances.
+However, some of the industrial sectors have been somewhat conservative in their acceptance of these advances.
 Compared to industries such as aerospace and automotive, the food and beverage manufacturing sector has always lagged behind in adopting the latest digital trends.
 It is often said that food processing plants encounter highly specific manufacturing and maintenance tasks related to their safety and hygienic standards.
-As a result, the plant managers find it difficult to adopt new solutions, particularly if there are no issues with the established practices.
+As a result, the plant managers in processing industry find it difficult to adopt new solutions, particularly if there are no issues with the established practices.

 Cost is another constraint that has been responsible for the reluctance of the food processing industry towards implementing predictive maintenance techniques.
 However, with declining prices of condition-monitoring tools such as ultrasonic probes, infrared thermometers, and monitors, the preferences of the industry are beginning to change.

-Before discussing the role of predictive maintenance in food processing, let us discuss what predictive maintenance is.
+Before discussing the role of predictive maintenance in the food processing industry, let us discuss what predictive maintenance is.

 What is Predictive Maintenance?